-- 11. Which of the following is a common-law state? - a.
+- a.
 Nevada. - b.
 Texas. - c.
 Oregon. - d.
 Wisconsin. - 12.
-Which statement is the most accurate?
-A series LLC allows the operation of separate divisions of which of the following? - a.
-With the primary entity remaining responsible for the liabilities. - b.
-To carry out the same business programs. - c.
-With the ability to make tax-free transfers within the LLC. - d.
-Under common ownership. - 13.
+Which of the following is a benefit of a series LLC? - a.
+The primary entity remains responsible for the liabilities. - b.
+The series is allowed to carry out the same business programs. - c.
+The ability to make tax-free transfers within the LLC. - d.
+The ability to keep all assets and liabilities of the series together. - 13.
 Which of the following advantages to a series LLC or partnership is the most important? - a.
 The ability to dissolve one or more series within an LLC without affecting the other series in the LLC. - b.
 The ability to segregate liabilities within the series. - c.
 The ability to add new series within the LLC. - d.
 The ability to make tax-free transfers between the series in the LLC. - 14.
 An LLC's ability to segregate various aspects of the business to a particular series is an important benefit of the series structure.
 Listed below are some attributes which may or may not be necessary for a Series LLC. - 1.
 Separate books and records must be maintained. - 2.
 The series must be identified in the operating agreement of the master LLC. - 3.
 The LLC generally must assume liability for the debts, liabilities and obligations of each of its series members. - 4.
 The series members must generally pay separate fees to the state of organization that allows this organization. - 5.
 The assets of each series member must be treated as separate assets from any other holdings.